 Sim Racing Dashboard

 A sim racing dashboard adds a new dimension to sim racing on your sim rig.
-This piece of hardware is great for displaying telemetry, lap times, positions, tyre pressure and much more!
-Purchasing an off-the-shelf sim racing dashboard can add up quite quickly.
+This piece of hardware is great for displaying telemetry, lap times, positions, tire pressure and much more!
+Purchasing an off-the-shelf sim racing dashboard can add up pretty quickly.
 Prices range between ?
 150 and ?
 350 euros.

 Another option is to make your own sim dashboard.
 This is much cheaper and easier than you think.
-All you need is an old tablet or mobile phone, your sim PC and Simhub.
-In this article, I'll take you step by step on how to convert your old iPhone or tablet into a sim racing dashboard yourself.
+All you need is an old tablet or cell phone, your sim-pc and Simhub.
+In this article, I will take you step by step how to convert your old iPhone or tablet into a sim racing dashboard yourself.

 SimHub is a clever piece of software that lets you add external hardware to your simulator.
-From dashboards to bass shakers and lots more with home-made hardware controlled by an Arduino board.
+From dashboards to bass shakers and a whole lot more with homemade hardware controlled by an Arduino board.
 It's amazing to see how powerful this software is, how many problems it solves and how much realism it adds to your sim rig.

 (Text continues below video)